 Salina has two main ports Rellina and Santa Marina.
 There are regular ferries and hydrofoils from destinations like Naples, Palermo, Messina, Reggio Calabria and Milazzo.
 Visitors can reach either of these destinations and take a hydrofoil to Salina.
 Ferries are only available from Milazzo and Naples.
 Regular buses are available that connect the towns and the villages on the island.
 Those coming in from other countries would have to book a flight for Naples or other Italian destination and then reach Milazzo and take a ferry from there.

 Depending on where you stay on the island the options to move around the area would differ.
 There are three main towns on the island, all of which are quite small and are easily accessible on foot.
 There aren't many attractions so they can be explored on foot within a day.
 The public transport system on the island is buses.
 Buses connect all the villages and towns on the island and are fairly comfortable.
 Information on bus routes can be easily available in the bigger towns.

 Stay and Accommodations

 There are quite a lot of good hotels on the island and these are not very expensive, mainly because the island is still not a major tourist destination.
-There are both, high ends as well as budget hotels on the island.
+There are both high ends as well as budget hotels.
 There are also a few Bed & Breakfasts on the island which are clean and comfortable.
 Mainly, the hotels here all provide good views of the sea and good food.
 Some good hotels to try while in Salina are Capo Faro, Hotel Bellavista, Hotel Ariana, Hotel Mercanti di Mare, Hotel Punta Scario, Hotel Signium and Pensione Mama Santina.
 The hotels can be booked in advance or after reaching the island.

 Eating on Salina